putitsimply/christian-bible-explained/matthew.md

 # Matthew

-The book of Matthew is one of the four Gospels, which are books that tell the story of Jesus’ life, teaching, death, and resurrection.
+The book of Matthew is one of the four Gospels, which are books that tell the story of Jesus’ life, teaching, and death, and (in Christian belief) his resurrection.
 Matthew is organised like a biography mixed with lots of teaching.

 Matthew starts by introducing Jesus’ family line and then tells the story of Jesus’ birth.
 It includes the visit of the wise men, King Herod’s fear of losing power, and how Jesus’ family escapes danger by going to Egypt and later returning to live in Nazareth.